LORTEY/Mafia-gui-engine/README.md

-A python graphical application for playing mafia with friends.
-My first gui application.
+A Python graphical application for playing mafia with friends.
+My first gui application ever.